Where to see Father Christmas in Cornwall this Christmas 2019

 Cost: £13.50 per adult, £7.50 per child, Under 3’s FREE, £37.50 per family ticket (2 adults x 2 children)

-Starting with mince pies, Christmas carols and seasonal drinks on the Bodmin general station platform, Santa will be waiting on the train in his grotto.
-Climb aboard for an hour-long ride and experience the magical elves and make your way to Father Christmas, have your photo taken and receive a special gift.
+Start your adventure with mince pies, Christmas carols and seasonal drinks on the Bodmin General station platform.
+While inside the train, Santa will be waiting in his grotto.
+Climb aboard for an hour-long ride accompanied by the magical elves.
+During your journey you’ll make your way to Father Christmas’s grotto to have your photo taken and receive a special gift from the man in red.

 Address: General Station, Bodmin